 We benefit from the established relationships and national sales teams that certain of our reseller partners, who are leading reseller partners of advertisers and advertising agencies, have in place throughout the U.S. and international markets.
 These advertiser reseller partners and agencies refer or bring advertisers to us for the purchase of various advertising products and services.
 We derive a sizeable portion of our total revenue through these advertiser reseller partners and agencies.
 A loss of certain advertiser reseller partners and agencies or a decrease in revenue from these clients could adversely affect our business.
-AT&T (through its subsidiary AT&T Interactive) is our largest advertiser reseller partner and was responsible for 28% of our total revenues for the three months ended March 31, 2012.
-In April of 2012, AT&T announced the sale of a majority stake in its yellow pages business (including AT&T Interactive) to a third party.
-The transaction which is subject to Hart Scott Rodino notification with the U.S. Department of Justice is expected to close in mid-year 2012 We are uncertain whether such a divestiture will occur, whether it will occur in an orderly fashion, and whether it will impact our business relationship with AT&T Interactive.
-We cannot predict whether our business with AT&T Interactive in the future will continue at or near current levels and any decrease in such levels could have a material adverse impact on our business and results of operations.
+YP is our largest advertiser reseller partner and was responsible for 28% of our total revenues for the six months ended June 30, 2012.
+In April of 2012, AT&T sold of a majority stake in its yellow pages business unit YP Holdings, LLC (including AT&T Interactive) to a third party.
+We are uncertain whether such a divestiture will occur in an orderly fashion and whether it will impact our business relationship with YP.
+We cannot predict whether our business with YP in the future will continue at or near current levels and any decrease in such levels could have a material adverse impact on our business and results of operations.